 The most powerful feature behind APIQ is templating engine called Liquor.
 If you’re familiar with Shopify’s Liquid templating engine, then you already know Liquor.
 In Liquor it’s a little bit easier to extend its core as well as it has really simple Rails integration.

 APIQ can be easily extended so you can write your own specific code and expose it to APIQ.
 Extensions relies on Ruby on Rails Engines approach so they are just micro RoR apps utilizing APIQ core services.
 And what is really perfect there are a lot of useful extensions already written.
-The most useful is KMS Models - this one allows you to define “models” on-the-fly (reserving a name for collection in Liquor, adding fields, creating model elements, iterating in your HTML).
+The most useful is APIQ Models - this one allows you to define “models” on-the-fly (reserving a name for collection in Liquor, adding fields, creating model elements, iterating in your HTML).